rosco-m68k/rosco_m68k/code/software/life/README.md

 make clean all
 ```

-This will build `myprogram.bin`, which can be uploaded to a board that
+This will build `life.bin`, which can be uploaded to a board that
 is running the `serial-receive` firmware.

 If you're feeling adventurous (and have ckermit installed), you